Uberspace/lab/source/guide_gsales2.rst

 ----

-Tested with GSales 7.1, Uberspace 7.1.16
+Tested with GSALES 2 Revision #1123 for PHP 7.1, Uberspace 7.1.16

 .. authors::